The True Story of the Dybbuk Box and Where It Is Now

-Jason Haxton Interviewed about the Dybbuk Box
+Jason Haxton Interviewed About the Dybbuk Box

 Is the Dybbuk Box Fake?

-Despite the strange occurrences that have happened to those who have come into contact with the box, there are many people who do not believe there is anything special about it.
+Despite the strange occurrences that have happened to those who have come into contact with the box, many people do not believe there is anything special about it.
 Many skeptics think that since the owners of the box believed it was cursed, they attributed their misfortunes to owning the box.

 Chris French, of the Anomalistic Psychology Research Unit at Goldsmiths College, expressed skepticism at the idea that the box is haunted or cursed, saying: